webcompat/browser-compat-bugs/README.md

 # webdev

-Repository for Web Developers to report interop bugs in between browsers.
+Repository for web developers to report browser compatibility issues.

-The goal is to help web developers to report issues with a test case illustrating the issue at stake, so that browser implementers can have a look at it.
+The goal is to help web developers to report issues with a test case illustrating the issue at hand, so that browser implementers can have a look at it.

 ## Webdev vs webcompat.com